 - I decided to join the registry and pledged to help save the life of any searching patient.
-I can help give a patient a second chance at life and hopefully more time with their family. - I made a promise to patients and their amilies, and I want to follow through with my commitment. - Seventy percent of patients don't find a match within their own family.
+I can help give a patient a second chance at life and hopefully more time with their family. - I made a promise to patients and their families, and I want to follow through with my commitment. - Seventy percent of patients don't have a fully matched donor within their own family and depend on NMDP to find a donor.
 They depend on NMDP to find a genetically matched donor.
 I would want someone to help us if we were in the same situation. - Matching a patient is more complex than simply matching blood types.
 I could be the only person on the registry that can help this specific patient.
 Doctors match donors and patients based on many factors, the most important being their human leukocyte antigen (HLA) type.
 HLA are proteins-or markers-found on most cells in the body.
-Because the markers are inherited, patients are more likely to match someone who shares their ethnic background.
+Because the markers are inherited, patients are more likely to match someone who shares their ethnic background.w